ISP2018/isp-qa-KameriiJ/questions.md

 Ref: [Clean Code](http://www.investigatii.md/uploads/resurse/Clean_Code.pdf) "Unit Tests" (page 121)

-Q4: You might develop your own list of specific issues to check.<br>
+Q4: You might develop your own list of specific issues to check.

 There’s a very minimal list to get you started:
 - Can you read and understand the code?
 - Are there any obvious errors?